crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

-Like before, we can compute the maximum and minimum value of a summand given that the other summand is either positive or negative.
+Similar to the previous example, we can compute the maximum and minimum value of one addend, given that the other is either positive or negative.

 For reference, this is the Yul code that is produced when compiling via IR.